 LEVEL 3 – 28’c to 30’c

-Temperatures at this level don’t happen very often during the summer on the Isle of Wight but when they do we certainly feel it!
-A significant amount of people will start to really feel the heat when out in direct sunlight, especially if the winds are light.
-Susceptible people are at risk of heat stroke at these temperatures and even in the shade it may be difficult to find relief, although if there is a good breeze in the shade, it will be comfortable.
+We don’t often see a level 3 heat alert on the Isle of Wight, but when we do we certainly feel it!
+A significant amount of people will start to really notice the heat in direct sunlight, especially if the winds are light.
+Susceptible people are at risk of heat stroke at these temperatures and even in the shade it may be difficult to find relief, although if there is a good breeze shaded areas will feel comfortable.